-By working closely with the game designer, we ensured that the strengths of the classic story were translated to the medium of game.
+By working closely with the game designer, we ensured that the powerful classic story was respectfully translated to the medium of game.

 I am employed by the studio Alternate Function 4 to write the story of Neon Knight, a game in which you drive your special vehicle through a dystopian, futuristic city.
 The game’s art style has as distinct 1980s vibe, complete with neon colours and synthesiser music.